On fewnomials, integral points and a toric version of Bertini's theorem: Introduction

 It is to be remarked that the more general question in which \textit{$1$-dimensional algebraic subgroups} are replaced by \textit{$1$-dimensional algebraic cosets} does not admit a similar solution.
 This corresponds to the ratio $g(\theta_{1}x^{n_{1}},\ldots,\theta_{l}x^{n_{l}})/h(\theta_{1}x^{n_{1}},\ldots,\theta_{l}x^{n_{l}})$ being a polynomial, for integers $n_{i}$ and nonzero constants $\theta_{i}$.
 We do not know of any method able to deal with such a question in full generality.

 Another connection to integral points was pointed out to us, and we are grateful for it, by one of the referees.
-Starting from the rational function $r(t_1,\ldots,t_l)=g(t_1,\ldots,t_l)/h(t_1,\ldots,t_l)$ one can blow-up the codimension-two subvariety of $\Gm^l$ defined by the simultaneous vanishing of $g$ and $h$.
-Let $W$ be the corresponding variety.
+Starting from the rational function $r(t_1,\ldots,t_l) = g(t_1,\ldots,t_l) / h(t_1,\ldots,t_l)$, one can blow-up the codimension-two subvariety of $\Gm^l$ defined by the simultaneous vanishing of $g$ and $h$, and remove the strict transform of the subvariety of $\Gm^{l}$ defined by $h = 0$.
+Let $W$ be the resulting variety.
 Then the $1$-dimensional (translates of) algebraic subgroups which are solutions to Question 1.8 correspond to regular maps $\Gm \rightarrow W$.
-With this interpretation a solution for the problem of translates can possibly be given for $l=2$ (the case of surfaces) under some normal-crossings conditions which will depend on $h$ and are generically satisfied.
+With this interpretation a solution for the problem of translates can possibly be given for $l = 2$ (the case of surfaces) under some normal-crossings conditions which will depend on $h$ and are generically satisfied.